 In particular, there is no need to advertise job opportunities within the SEZs, special annual work permits are available and arranged by CEC, there are particular benefits arising due to reduced administration and no import duty is payable in respect of a wide range of items (including computer equipment) required by qualified entities established within the SEZs.

-- 100% exempt from corporate, capital gains, sales, income tax and import duties
+- 100% exempt from corporate, capital gains, sales and income tax in the Cayman Islands

 - 100% foreign ownership permitted

-- Renewable five year work/residence visas granted within five days
+- Renewable five year work/residency visas granted within five days

 - 4-6 week fast-track set-up of operations

 - Strategic base with easy access to lucrative North and Latin American markets

 CEC in the Cayman Islands will accept companies and divisions of companies active in these key sectors:

 - Media & Marketing (including digital, media, film and broadcasting)

 Ideal Business Jurisdiction